Albania's prime minister appoints an AI-generated 'minister' to tackle corruption

-TIRANA, Albania (AP) — Albania’s prime minister on Friday tapped an Artificial Intelligence-generated ‘minister’ to tackle corruption in his new Cabinet, a project launched with the help of Microsoft.
+TIRANA, Albania (AP) — Albania’s prime minister on Friday tapped an Artificial Intelligence-generated “minister” to tackle corruption and promote transparency and innovation in his new Cabinet.

 Officially named Diella — the female form of the word for sun in the Albanian language — the new AI minister is a virtual entity.